Fragmon/klipper_max_flow_test/README.md

 ## What it does

 The plugin reads the TMC driver's **StallGuard** load signal during extrusion to detect when the motor is approaching slip.
-It runs a three-phase test:
+It runs a four-phase test:

+1. **Auto-SGT calibration** *(optional, on by default)* — probes SG_RESULT at the start flow and adjusts `driver_SGT` to land in the optimal sensitivity range
-1. **Coarse sweep** — flow rises in big steps until StallGuard sees the limit approach
+2. **Coarse sweep** — flow rises in big steps until StallGuard sees the limit approach
-2. **Bisection** — the safe value is narrowed to ±1 mm³/s; borderline measurements are auto-re-tested
+3. **Bisection** — the safe value is narrowed to ±1 mm³/s; borderline measurements are auto-re-tested
-3. **Verification** — final value is confirmed with extra repeats and a stability metric; if verify fails, the test drops back into bisection with a tighter bracket
+4. **Verification** — final value is confirmed with extra repeats and a stability metric; if verify fails, the test drops back into bisection with a tighter bracket

 Output: a CSV with raw data and an interactive HTML report with a **decision trail** (every trigger that fired, why, and which value defined the result).